 The Sang-Froid Riding Club is engaged with motorcycle-related legislation in the state of Oregon.
-In 2015 the Club played an active role advocating for the passage of Senate Bill 694, which would have legalized lane-filtering in Oregon.
+In 2015 and 2017 the Club played an active role advocating for the passage of Senate Bill 694 and Senate Bill 385, respectively; the bills would have legalized lane-sharing in Oregon.

 These successes were largely founded on grass-roots support from the Oregon riding community, but the bill also received national attention: prominent riders throughout the U.S. filed testimony in support, and the American Motorcycle Association took the unprecedented step of flying out Wayne Allard — its Vice President of Government Affairs and former U.S. Senator — from Washington D.C. to support the bill.